 The notification is deemed filed when the Authority receives it in its complete form.
-If the information provided to the Board is incorrect or incomplete, the notification is deemed filed only on the date when such information is completed upon the Board's subsequent request for further data.
+If the information provided to the Board is incorrect or incomplete, the notification is deemed filed only on the date when the information is completed upon the Board's subsequent request for further data.
 The notification is submitted in Turkish.
 Transaction parties are required to provide a sworn Turkish translation of the final, executed or current version of the transaction agreement.
-The notification form is similar to Form CO of the European Commission.
+The notification form is similar to the EC's Form CO.
 One hard copy and an electronic copy of the merger notification form must be submitted to the Board.

-The recent updates allow notifying parties to submit the notification form via e-Devlet, an elaborate system of web-based services, including electronic submission. e-Devlet has been available for submissions, especially during the pandemic period.
-Now, Communiqué No. 2010/4 explicitly mentions this alternative way of submission, to make it official.
+Recent updates allow notifying parties to submit the notification form via e-Devlet, an elaborate system of web-based services, including electronic submission.
+Communiqué No. 2010/4 explicitly mentions this alternative way of submission, making it official.